 - Elektra King in The World Is Not Enough escapes her kidnapper by shooting three men and then proceeds to manipulate her kidnapper into suffering Lima Syndrome and going so far as to die for her Evil Plan.

 - Modern versions of Cinderella often turn the heroine into this and thus inverting her original Princess Classic / Purity Sue characterization.

-- In Even Hand, Justine Took a Level in Badass when she freed the prisoners, including a young child, from a powerful Fomor Wizard then swam to safety with the child, all on her own.
+- The Dresden Files: In Even Hand, Justine Took a Level in Badass when she freed the prisoners, including a young child, from a powerful Fomor Wizard then swam to safety with the child, all on her own.

 - Edgar Rice Burroughs's heroines often have their moments, being brave and able to endure hardship, and sometimes even wading into the fray.